SankritaPatel/ImageClassification/README.md

-# Image Classifier GUI
+# Image Classifier

-This is a simple graphical user interface (GUI) for classifying images using a pre-trained convolutional neural network (CNN) model.
-The GUI allows users to select an image file from their file system and provides predictions on the content of the image.
+This is a simple web application for classifying images using a pre-trained convolutional neural network (CNN) model.
+The application allows users to select an image file from their file system and provides predictions on the content of the image.

 ## Dataset Information